Layr-Labs/eigensdk-go/aggregator/README.md

             taskManagerAbi, err := cstaskmanager.ContractIncredibleSquaringTaskManagerMetaData.GetAbi()
         ```

     3. Provide a struct that implements the `TaskResponder` interface.
 That interface requires a method to send the aggregated task responses and another for hashing task responses.
-Here we provide an SDK implementation that satisfies the Task Responder interface, receiving the TaskManager address and ABI, a transaction manager and an ethereum client:
+Here we provide an SDK implementation that satisfies the Task Responder interface, receiving the TaskManager address and ABI, a transaction manager and an Ethereum client:

         ``` go
             taskResponder, err := taskmanager.NewTaskManagerFromAbi[*big.Int, *big.Int](